Why do I have to write a search strategy?

 How do I use Boolean operators in my search?

-You will use the word “OR” when you want to combine words or phrases which have the same or similar meaning.
+You will use the word “OR” when you want to combine words or phrases which have the same or similar meaning, for example:

-You will use the word “AND” to combine words of different meanings.
+You will use the word “AND” to combine words of different meanings, for example:

-You will use the word “NOT” if you want to exclude a term from your search.
+You will use the word “NOT” if you want to exclude a term from your search, for example:

-E.g. rationing NOT United States will exclude US based material.
+rationing NOT United States (this will exclude material on rationing in the US).

 What is the difference between a 'MESH' or 'subject' heading and a keyword?